-- Speed Limit Warning: Select the type of warnings, if any, you receive when you exceed the detected speed limit (see Speed Assist on page 129). - Speed Limit: Specify if you want Speed Limit Warning to use a relative or an absolute speed limit (see Speed Assist on page 129).
-If you choose a relative speed limit, you can specify an Offset to be alerted only when you exceed the speed limit by the specified offset amount. - Forward Collision Warning: Choose if and when you want to receive visual and audible warnings in situations where there is a high risk of a frontal collision (see Collision Avoidance Assist on page 126). - Lane Departure Avoidance: Specify if you want the steering wheel to vibrate slightly if a front wheel passes over a lane marking and the associated turn signal is off (see Lane Assist on page 123). - Emergency Lane Departure Avoidance: In emergency situations, Model 3 attempts to prevent a potential collision with an object in an adjacent lane by steering the vehicle back into your driving lane (see Emergency Lane Departure Avoidance on page 123). - Blind Spot Collision Warning Chime: Choose if you want a chime to sound when a vehicle is in your blind spot and a possible collision is detected (see Blind Spot Collision Warning Chime on page 124). - Automatic Emergency Braking: When toggled on, Model 3 automatically applies braking when a frontal collision is imminent (see Collision Avoidance Assist on page 126). - Obstacle-Aware Acceleration: When toggled on, your vehicle automatically reduces acceleration when an obstacle is detected in front of your vehicle while driving at low speeds (see Collision Avoidance Assist on page 126).
+- Emergency Lane Departure Avoidance: In emergency situations, Model 3 attempts to prevent a potential collision with an object in an adjacent lane by steering the vehicle back into your driving lane (see Emergency Lane Departure Avoidance on page 118). - Blind Spot Collision Warning Chime: Choose if you want a chime to sound when a vehicle is in your blind spot and a possible collision is detected (see Lane Assist on page 118). - Automatic Emergency Braking: When toggled on, Model 3 automatically applies braking when a frontal collision is imminent (see Collision Avoidance Assist on page 121). - Obstacle-Aware Acceleration: When toggled on, your vehicle automatically reduces acceleration when an obstacle is detected in front of your vehicle while driving at low speeds (see Collision Avoidance Assist on page 121).